ST4S Readiness Check

 - Highlights significant gaps between the service’s current security and privacy controls and the ST4S assessment framework

-- Identifies areas within a vendor’s service that require attention in relation to privacy and security
+- Identifies areas within a supplier’s service that require attention in relation to privacy and security

-- Provides information and standards to support vendors in improving the privacy and security of their products and services
+- Provides information and standards to support suppliers in improving the privacy and security of their products and services

 As a supplier:

 Once you have completed the check and obtained a satisfactory outcome, you may formally submit your results for full ST4S assessment.
 Please note that the prioritisation of full ST4S assessments is determined by the ST4S Working Group.

 Importantly full ST4S assessment results are shared with Chief Information Officers (CIOs) from state and territory Departments of Education, as well as with nominated representatives of the Catholic and Independent school sectors and the New Zealand Ministry of Education.